 Mechanisms of improvement

 What is it about Basoglu and colleagues’ treatment which makes it so effective, leading to such significant improvement after a single session?
 To answer this question we need to compare CFBT with other treatments for PTSD.
-In her extensive review of Treatment of PTSD, Salcioglu conducted a meta-analysis to look at which ingredients within cognitive behaviour treatments contribute to the largest reduction in PTSD symptoms.
+In her extensive review of treatment of PTSD, Salcioglu and Basoglu (unpublished manuscript) conducted a meta-analysis to look at which ingredients within cognitive behaviour treatments contribute to the largest reduction in PTSD symptoms.
 She found that imaginal exposure and cognitive therapy had limited efficacy when used alone and that adding live exposure to either of these treatments enhanced their efficacy.
 Moreover, the addition of other interventions to exposure packages, such as cognitive restructuring, did not lead to better treatment outcomes.
 Therefore, Salcioglu concluded that live exposure is the main active ingredient in CBT packages.
 CFBT was not included in her meta-analysis, because it is different from other exposure treatments in its theoretical basis.

 Exposure treatment is said to reduce anxiety or fear through habituation and corrective learning (Foa et al., 2006; Foa, Steketee, & Rothbaum, 1989).
 This theory posits that every fear network within memory is made up of associations among (1) information about the feared stimulus, (2) information about the physiological, emotional, verbal and behavioural responses to the feared stimulus, and (3) interpretive information about the meaning of the situation, mainly related to the degree of threat.
 Foa argues that this adaptive fear network becomes maladaptive when a traumatic event violates formerly held basic assumptions of safety and self-competency.
 She therefore suggests that a treatment that facilitates the incorporation of new information incompatible with the current interpretive (and fear-inducing) information in the maladaptive fear network will achieve long-term recovery (Foa & Kozak, 1986).
 In order to achieve emotional processing, three processes must occur within the imaginal or in-vivo exposure session.
 First, initial fear activation (a physiological response to the fear cues) must take place to activate the fear network for subsequent processing.
 Second, within-session habituation (a reduction in fear during exposure to fear cues) leads to extinction of fear.
 This is a prerequisite for the third process, i.e. between-session habituation (reduction of fear between sessions), which leads to new interpretive information becoming incorporated into the network.